 The issue of the applicant's eligibility to adjust status in this matter hinges on whether or not the applicant meets the requirements of section 245(i) of the Act.
-As part of the adjustment of status application, the applicant acknowledges remaining in the United States past the expiration of the period of admission in nonimmigrant status and working without authorization, therefore, the applicant concedes that without the exemptions of section 245(i), he would be ineligible to adjust status.
+On the adjustment of status application, the applicant acknowledges entering the United States without inspection, and, therefore, the applicant concedes that without the exemptions of section 245(i) of the Act, he would be ineligible to adjust status.

 In order to qualify under the terms of section 245(i) of the Act, an alien must demonstrate that he or she qualifies as a "grandfathered alien."
-See 8 CFR § 245.10.
+See 8 CFR 245.10.
 CIS regulations, cited above, define the term "grandfathered alien" at 8 CFR section 245.10(a)(1).
-In short, the alien must be the beneficiary of either an immigrant petition or an application for labor certification that was properly filed, as defined at 8 CFR § 245.10(a)(2), on or before April 30, 2001.
+In short, the alien must be the beneficiary of either an immigrant petition or an application for labor certification that was properly filed, as defined at 8 CFR 245.10(a)(2), on or before April 30, 2001.
 In addition, the immigrant petition or application for labor certification must have been "approvable when filed."
-See 8 CFR § 245.10(a)(3).
+See 8 CFR 245.10(a)(3).